TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

 htmlTag\_stdWrap
 ----------------

-..  confval:: htmlTag_stdWrap
+.. container:: table-row

-    :name: config-htmlTag-stdWrap
+   Property
+         htmlTag\_stdWrap

+   Data type
-    :type: :ref:`stdwrap`
+         :ref:`stdwrap`

+   Description
          Modify the whole :html:`<html>` tag with stdWrap functionality.
 This can be used to extend or override this tag.

 ..  index:: config; index_descrLgd
 ..  _setup-config-index-descrlgd: